matanyaniv8/BugHunterQAAgent/README.md

 # BugHunter

-### Created by Shahar Hahami and Matan Yaniv

 ## Overview

 **BugHunter** is a comprehensive system designed to generate websites with intentional bugs and test them using a QA agent.
-It provides comprehesive and detailed reports on the functionality of various web components and suggests fixes based on best practices.
+The QA Agent provides comprehensive and detailed reports on the functionality of various web components and suggests fixes based on best practices.

 ## Top Features

 1. **Buggy Website Generator**
-2. **QA Agent: Buttons, Forms, Links, Tabs**
+2. **QA Agent: Buttons, Forms, Links, Tabs, Compatibility and Accessibility Testing**
 3. **Bug Fix Suggestions**
-4. **Interactive Interface**
+4. **Interactive and dynamic Interface**

 ## Components

 ### Buggy Website Generator

-- **Functionality**: Generates websites with selected bugs.
+- **Functionality**: Generates buggy code snippets given selected bugs templates.
-- **Templates**: Uses OpenAI for templates with bugs.
+- **Templates**: Uses OpenAI for templates with bugs, and embeds it into a given HTML website.
-- **Independence**: Not connected to the QA Agent.
+- **Independence**: Seperated from the QA Agent.

 ### QA Agent

 - **Testing Scope**: Supports testing on generated HTML or user-provided URLs.
 - **Results**: Provides component-specific results.
-- **Tools Used**: Selenium, W3C (The World Wide Web Consortium) Validator class for basic Standards and Protocotls for web development ,and BeautifulSoup for testing.
+- **Tools Used**: Selenium, W3C (The World Wide Web Consortium) Validator class for basic Standards and Protocols for web development, and BeautifulSoup for testing.

 #### Supported Components